Skip to contents

 geom_sf(data = x)

-Figure 1: Raster map geolocated with the coordinates of Austria
+Figure 1: Raster map geotagged with the coordinates of Austria

 Options

-The function provides several options for expansion, alignment, and cropping.
+rasterpic_img() provides several options for expansion, alignment, cropping and masking.

 Expand

-With this option, the raster extent is expanded beyond the spatial object:
+This option expands the raster extent beyond the spatial object:

 expand <- rasterpic_img(x, img, expand = 1)